 review request

 By collecting genuine feedback, you’re going to get some negative reviews.
 That’s perfectly okay.
-According to the Spiegel Research Center, customers trust businesses with some negative reviews more than businesses with all positive reviews.
+According to the Spiegel Research Center, customers trust businesses with negative reviews more than businesses with positive reviews.
 Negative reviews show potential customers that your business’s feedback is genuine.

 Plus, it’s important to follow the guidelines of major review platforms and avoid review gating.
 The rules of the trust economy make it so businesses must send review requests to all customers, not just a specific preselected group that might give positive reviews.
 It’s important to remember that quantity matters.